TRPMAN/DevOps-1/README.md

-# 📁 Project Part 2
+# 📁 Project Part 3

-Welcome to the Second Project of my DevOps-1 learning journey! 🚀
+Welcome to the Third Project of my DevOps-1 learning journey! 🚀

-This branch is where I work on a hands-on project to Lift & Shift Project 1 to AWS after learning core AWS services
+This branch is where I work on a hands-on project to Rearchitecture Project 2

 ## 🧱 Stack Used
 - Tomcat : Application server